qualityshepherd/bullsbackoffice/posts/weekly_report-success-induced-panic.md

 **Giddey, Josh - Status: VINDICATION PENDING**

 The Señor Director has asked me to note that he "called this" approximately 42 times since his acquisition.
 Current performance metrics suggest Mr. Giddey is good at basketball.
-Formal _"I Told You So"_s will go out by the end of the week.
+Formal _"I Told You So"s_ will go out by the end of the week.

 **White, Coby - Internal Crisis Alert**